edgedb/edgedb/docs/guides/tutorials/phoenix_github_oauth.rst

 ==================================

-This part will be pretty big, as we'll talk about using ``Ecto.Changeset`` with the EdgeDB driver, as well as modules and queries related to user registration via GitHub OAuth.
+This part will be pretty big, as we'll talk about using ``Ecto.Changeset`` with the Gel driver, as well as modules and queries related to user registration via GitHub OAuth.

 ``Ecto`` provides "changesets" (via ``Ecto.Changeset``), which are convenient to use when working with ``Ecto.Schema`` to validate external parameters.
-We could use them via ``EdgeDBEcto`` instead, though not quite as fully as we can with the full-featured adapters for ``Ecto``.
+We could use them via ``GelEcto`` instead, though not quite as fully as we can with the full-featured adapters for ``Ecto``.

 First, we will update the ``GitHubOAuth.Accounts.Identity`` module so that it